-The obligatory warning for those of fickle faith in fanfiction.
+The obligatory warning for those of fickle faith in fanfiction:

-For the purpose of explaining the key difference - Harry wasn't inexplicably resilient to the Dursley's treatment of him, but rather developed into a very introspective, internalised individual, as I believe you would if your only real company for your entire life was yourself.
+For the purpose of explaining this key difference - Harry wasn't inexplicably resilient to the Dursley's treatment of him, but rather developed into a very introspective, internalised individual, as I believe you would if your only real company for your entire life was yourself.
 So while the events of canon happened without change, and Harry's canon-like surface personality is real, beneath it lies the incredibly introverted product of his upbringing and it has very slightly affected all his relationships.
 That's really the only change that justifies the AU marker and all I have to say.
 You can read and judge for yourselves!

 The delighted, if still slightly strident, tone of the female third of the golden trio cut straight through the rather pleasant absence of thought he had been enjoying.

 'Hermione,' he smiled.
 She hadn't changed over the summer at all.